 Kids In Need would not be able to operate without generous donations from school and office supply manufacturers and retailers.
 We also welcome school supply drives and donations from individuals.
 View our wish list for most needed items.

-We currently serve elementary, middle and high schools in 12 school systems: Atlanta Public Schools, Clayton County, Cobb County, DeKalb County, Douglas County, Fulton County, Gainesville City, Gwinnett County, Hall County, Henry County, Marietta City, and Spalding County school systems.
+Kids In Need currently serves public elementary, middle and high schools in 17 school systems: Atlanta Public Schools, Carroll County, Cherokee County, Clayton County, Cobb County, DeKalb County, Douglas County, Fulton County, Gainesville City, Gwinnett County, Hall County, Henry County, Marietta City, Newton County, Rockdale County, Spalding County and Walton County.

 If your school belongs to one of these systems and 80% of your students are enrolled in the federal free and reduced lunch program, you may qualify for free school supplies.